-Since its inception, in 2010, the COACH program has made a positive impact on the lives of Veterans with dementia and their caregivers.
-During the last six years, the program has served almost 600 Veterans with more than 120 new Veterans enrolled each year.
-For fiscal year 2016, the COACH program received 294 new consults, demonstrating the growing need for specialty care related to dementia.
+Since its inception in 2010, the COACH program has improved the lives of Veterans with dementia and their caregivers.
+In the last ten years, the program has served nearly 1,200 Veterans.
+Each year, COACH enrolls roughly 100 new Veterans each year.
 The COACH program has demonstrated the following results:

-- Improved quality of life for Veterans with dementia: - Decreased health care costs resulting from delays in long-term care facility placement; - Reduced burden on caregiver, from caregiver support groups and education, as reflected in the Zarit burden questionnaire; - Increased access to dementia-related services; - · Addressed safety hazards at home; and - Identified and improved Veterans Equitable Resource Allocation (VERA) related to Veterans' needs, supporting the ability for the program to be sustainable.
+- Improved quality of life for Veterans with dementia; - Decreased health care costs resulting from delays in long-term care facility placement; - Reduced burden on caregiver, from caregiver support groups and education, as reflected in the Zarit burden questionnaire; - Increased access to dementia-related services; - Addressed safety hazards at home; and - Identified and improved Veterans Equitable Resource Allocation (VERA) related to Veterans' needs, supporting the ability for the program to be sustainable.